cennznet/cennznet-vue-template/README.md

 Github pages is used for a live demo of this project.

-When ready for deployment, run the deploy_github_pages.sh script.
+To deploy, run the deploy_github_pages.sh script.
 Running this script will create a commit on a branch called gh-pages, which is a subtree of the main branch.
 It's used as the build output folder.
-Github Pages needs to be setup to show the gh-pages branch in the repository's Github settings.